-- 7.1.8 The second allocation (Land off High Street) is a site which also has the potential to enhance the Conservation Area.
+7.1.8 The second allocation (Land off High Street) is a site which also has the potential to enhance the Conservation Area.
 High Street forms the backbone of the town's Conservation Area and the frontages included in the allocation currently detract from the rhythm and cohesiveness of the streetscape.
 The redevelopment of these properties offers the opportunity to open up land to the rear which would be well related to the primary shopping area and support its vitality.
 Any development scheme would need to be sensitive to its location within the town's Conservation Area and should be guided by a development brief.
-Given that this site is likely to be more complicated to deliver, being in multiple ownership, it is envisaged that this site would come forward later in the plan period. - 7.1.9 Both allocations are ideally located to support Market Harborough's retail floorspace needs and maintain vitality and viability over the coming decade.
+Given that this site is likely to be more complicated to deliver, being in multiple ownership, it is envisaged that this site would come forward later in the plan period.

+7.1.9 Both allocations are ideally located to support Market Harborough's retail floorspace needs and maintain vitality and viability over the coming decade.
 Development briefs will be prepared, in conjunction with the owners/ developers, to bring these sites forward.
 There will also be additional convenience retail floorspace provision as part of the committed schemes forming the North West Market Harborough Strategic Development Area.
-The precise scale of this provision is as yet unknown but will be delivered in two local centres that will serve the proposed development to the north west of the town. - 7.1.10 With regard to Lutterworth, the Strategic Development Area to the east of the M1 will be required to provide a local centre with retail provision of up to 1,000 sq.m of convenience floorspace and up to 500 sq.m of comparison floorspace.
+The precise scale of this provision is as yet unknown but will be delivered in two local centres that will serve the proposed development to the north west of the town.

+7.1.10 With regard to Lutterworth, the Strategic Development Area to the east of the M1 will be required to provide a local centre with retail provision of up to 1,000 sq.m of convenience floorspace and up to 500 sq.m of comparison floorspace.
 This will help to reduce the number of car trips and improve sustainability.
 Whilst no sites have been allocated in the town centre, it is expected that vacant units will absorb some of the identified need.
-Proposals for new retail floorspace will be assessed in accordance with Policy RT2 Town and local centres. - 7.1.11 As recommended by the Retail Study Update, 2017, longer term retail needs (beyond 2026) for both Market Harborough and Lutterworth Town Centres will be monitored through regular floorspace requirement updates that take into account any changing assumptions.
+Proposals for new retail floorspace will be assessed in accordance with Policy RT2 Town and local centres.

+7.1.11 As recommended by the Retail Study Update, 2017, longer term retail needs (beyond 2026) for both Market Harborough and Lutterworth Town Centres will be monitored through regular floorspace requirement updates that take into account any changing assumptions.

+Table B.20 Supporting Information: Policy R11 Does it meet national planning policy and guidance?
+Yes-NPPF paragraphs 23-27.
 What evidence has informed this policy?
 Harborough Retail Study, 2013; Harborough Retail Study Update, 2016; and Harborough Retail Study Update, 2017.
 Which Local Plan objectives will it meet?
-2 - Employment 7 - Historic Environment 8 - Town/Village Centres 9 - Design How will it be implemented?
-Through decisions on planning applications in conjunction with the promotion of sites in the Council's ownership or where there is a need to coordinate action on land in multiple ownership.
+2 - Employment 7 - Historic Environment 8 - Town/Village Centres 9 - Design